 |Blue Cash Preferred® from American Express|

-Hot Tip: Even if you don’t need your card number as soon as you’re approved, it may be a good idea to go ahead and request it anyway.
-Many users have reported being given a statement credit if their software fails and is unable to issue the card number.
+Hot Tip: If you don’t need your card number as soon as you’re approved, you can request the card number from Amex by getting in contact with them.
+In addition, many users have reported being given a statement credit if their software fails and is unable to issue the card number.

 Bank of America